 This approach involves converting lines of code of the desktop-based legacy application to transform it into a web application.
-There’s plenty of automatic tools to do most of the hard work for you, but they are not yet advanced enough to deliver a fully working solution.
+There are plenty of automatic tools to do most of the hard work for you, but they are not yet advanced enough to deliver a fully working solution.
 Indeed, these tools can simplify and speed up the process, but only if you have a team of skilled developers who can handle important data, add the necessary code, and put it all together correctly.

-Building a new custom web application
+- Building a new custom web application

-If the current state of your desktop application leaves much to be desired, and you have sufficient budget for a complete transformation, it will make sense to create a prototype of a web-based version of the desktop app.
+If the current state of your desktop application leaves much to be desired and you have sufficient budget for a complete transformation, it will make sense to create a prototype of a web-based version of the desktop app.
 This will allow you to rethink the app’s architecture, consider the possibilities of using cloud solutions, and build an application using the latest LTS technologies and platforms.